3 Signs You Might Be an Ambivert - Between Introversion & Extroversion

 If you’re familiar with your Meyers-Briggs type, you probably already know which side of the introvert/extrovert divide you lie on.
 But, if you’re anything like me, you might find yourself consistently scoring right on the cusp of introversion and extroversion.
 My Meyers-Briggs type has switched from beginning with an E to beginning with an I so many times over the years that I’ve lost track of what my most recent result is.

-Regardless, today we’re going to discuss what lies between introversion and extroversion: ambiversion.
 Are you an ambivert?
 It’s more likely than you think.

 What is Ambiversion?

-We know that introverts get their energy from time spent alone while extroverts recharge by spending time with other people.
+You may be wondering, what does ambiversion mean?
+Well, we know that introverts get their energy from time spent alone while extroverts recharge by spending time with other people.

 For most ambiverts, the way we recharge our energy batteries is subject to change.
 It’s often situational and dependent on any number of other factors - mood, life circumstances, environment and surroundings, mental health, physical health, you name it.

 It’s thought by proponents of ambiversion that most people are ambiverts with introverted or extroverted tendencies.
-Here are 3 signs that you too are an ambivert:

 1. You’re Highly Sensitive and/or Empathetic

-According to clinical psychologist Dr. Elaine Aron, 15-20% of the population are HSPs, or Highly Sensitive Persons.
+According to clinical psychologist Dr. Elaine Aron, 15-20% of the population are HSPs or Highly Sensitive Persons.
 Dr. Aron explains that Sensory Processing Sensitivity - or SPS, which leads people to become HSPs - “is not a condition, a disorder, or a diagnosis.
 It is a neutral trait that evolved in 20% of the human population… because it is a survival advantage in some situations and not in others.”

 Even if you aren’t necessarily an HSP yourself, if you tend to find yourself particularly affected by sensory stimuli (like noise, crowds, bright light or darkness, overpowering scents, etc.), you might be an ambivert.
 Perhaps you’re quite social and require time spent with other people regularly in order to function at your best, but in loud environments, you find interacting with others to be draining.
 Alternatively, you might find socializing exhausting at your workplace but you have no problem social butterflying at a house party.

 It’s also possible that your energy is extra responsive to the energy of the people around you, as well.
 I myself often unconsciously take on the mood of whoever I’m with at any given time, which can completely drain my energy or refill it to overflowing.
-If your sense of empathy is particularly strong and you find your own moods, behaviours, and emotions to be responsive to others, you might just be an ambivert.
+If your sense of empathy is particularly strong and you find your own moods, behaviors, and emotions to be responsive to others, you might just be an ambivert.

 2. You’re Very Shy, but You Love People